 Research on New Zealand English vocabulary

-A major role of the New Zealand Dictionary Centre is to maintain and update the database of New Zealand English from which The Dictionary of New Zealand English was compiled.
-The Centre will prepare future editions of The Dictionary of New Zealand English.
+A major role of the New Zealand Dictionary Centre was to maintain and update the database of New Zealand English from which The Dictionary of New Zealand English was compiled.
+The Centre prepared editions of The Dictionary of New Zealand English.
 Anyone with an interest in New Zealand words and their use, including new words, new uses of older words that have evolved in New Zealand, or earlier uses of words than previously recorded can send us such information.

 The Presence of Māori Words in New Zealand English (John Macalister, 2003)

 The Rural New Zealand English Lexicon 1842-2002 (Dianne Bardsley, 2003)